vsgoulart/camunda-api-zod-schemas/README.md

+# This project has been archived in favor of the one maintained by Camunda [here](https://github.com/camunda/camunda/tree/main/client-components/packages/camunda-api-zod-schemas)

 # @vzeta/camunda-api-zod-schemas

 This is a community-driven open-source project that provides [Zod](https://zod.dev/) schemas and TypeScript type definitions for the Camunda 8 REST API.